FaraB-AID/Misc-Scripts/Zipped-Scripts/README.md

 # Zipped Scripts
 To install, download the zip and upload the zip to your scenario using the script manager.

+## Prompt Generator

+Fairly straightforward script that creates a hidden bonus floating Author's Note and temporary hanging Editor's Note from entries into a scenario prompt.
+Includes a /show command to paste them as an output.

+The script won't make much sense out of context of the scenario prompt, which is this:

+☀${First, for the Author’s Note, set the general setting of the story.
+Use terms such as fantasy, dark forest, or medieval}☁${Next, set the writing style the AI will use.
+Use terms such as vivid, purple prose, or energetic}☂${Next, set the focus for the AI.
+Use terms such as pirate, dark fantasy, or steampunk}☃${Next, briefly detail your character.
+Use terms such as charming, handsome, or knight errant}☄${Next, name a secondary character (leave blank if there is none)}★${Briefly detail the secondary character (leave blank if there is none)} ☆${Next, name a tertiary character (leave blank if there is none)} ☇${Briefly detail the tertiary character (leave blank if there is none)}☈${Moving on to the Editor’s Note, set the location of the opening scene.
+Use terms such as empty road, castle, parapets}☉${Lastly, set the opening scene.
+Use terms such as dragon attack, goblin ambush, feast}☊

 ## Disguise Kit
 This is like a massively supercharged password script.
 Offers ultimate secrecy and protection for your true script, with a full suite of features, hidden behind a password that must be matched (case sensitive) in the inital prompt or memory (usually through placeholders) to activate.